JaviVA93/ob-prueba-tecnica/readme.md

 ## How to try this project
 1. Download the repo locally
-2. open a terminal on the project folder
+2. Open a terminal on the project folder
-3. run:
+3. Run:

     `npm install`